AMSUCF/Critical-Making-Syllabus/exercises/fourteen_maps.md

 # Exercise Fourteen: Maps

-As this week is shortened due to the holiday, this mapping exercise is optional: it's an opportunity to think about spatial visualizations using a simple, limited interface for telling map-driven stories.
+This week's exercise is an opportunity to think about spatial visualizations using a simple, limited interface for telling map-driven stories.
 It is comprable to more advanced (and expensive) tools popular in public history and digital humanities usage, such as [ArcGIS](https://www.esri.com/en-us/arcgis/products/arcgis-storymaps/overview).

 ![Storymap example](../img/storymap.png)